CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/development/development.md

 git clone git@github.com:CarlosAMolina/workWithUrls
 ```

-## Instal the addon in Firefox
+## Instal the add-on in Firefox

 After modify the project, test it with Firefox.

 First, package the extension.
 Source <https://extensionworkshop.com/documentation/publish/package-your-extension/>

-Install the addon, read 'Trying it out' section of the following URL: <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out>
+Install the add-on, read 'Trying it out' section of the following URL: <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out>

 ## Testing